rthirumurugan2000/CS-235-AI-Assignments/Assignment-2/README.md

-# Travelling Salesman using A* algorithm
+# Travelling Salesman problem using A* algorithm